Single Band si5351 Digital VFO

 harder to find and more expensive every day.

-Since the S-meter bargraph display is not actually labelled on the LCD, this
+S-meter bargraph display is not actually labelled on the LCD, this

 input could also be connected to the output of an RF level detector